Prometheism: Second period (1921–1923)

-During Poland's second Promethean period (1921–1923), after the Treaty of Riga that ended the Polish-Soviet War, Poland went forward with her independent life within established eastern borders alongside the Baltic states.
+During Poland's second Promethean period (1921–1923), after the signing of the Treaty of Riga (18 March 1921) ended the Polish-Soviet War of c.
+1919 to 1921, Poland proceeded independently within established eastern borders alongside the Baltic states.
 The states of the Black and Caspian Sea basins, however, lost their independence, being absorbed by the Soviets.
 What Charaszkiewicz terms the "legitimate" governments and political representatives of these Promethean countries emigrated: